Fedor-Bystrov/tx-money-service/Readme.md

 Executing `java -jar tx-money-service-0.1.0.jar` will start application on `http://localhost:3137`

-Jar file with application located in `./jars`
+Jar file with application is located in `./jars`

 ### Build and run from sources